Blue Sapphire 1.02 ct -sold-

 Round unheated sapphire in a 1.02 carat mixed brilliant cut.
-The sapphire has a fresh shade of blue mixed with a light shade of purple.
-The high transparency makes this sapphire very vibrant.
-View our jewelry for inspiration on how you can have this gemstone converted by us into a piece of jewelry of your choice.
+The sapphire has a fresh blue color mixed with a light shade of purple.
+The high transparency makes this sapphire very lively.
+View our jewelery for inspiration on how you can have this gemstone set by us in a piece of jewelery of your choice.

 Origin: Sri Lanka

 This stone has some fine inclusions.
 These testify to a completely natural origin.